bgschuetze/bgschuetze.vscode-language-creo/README.md

 Um die Auto-Indent-Funktion zu benutzen muss in der Befehlsleiste (Strg+Umschalt+p) "Creo: Auto Indent File" benutzt werden.
 To use the auto-indent function, ‘Creo: Auto Indent File’ must be used in the command bar (Ctrl+Shift+p).

+Um die Erstellung eines Dateisatzes anzustoßen, genügt ein Rechtsklick auf einen Ordner im Explorer, im Kontextmneü ist dann der Eintrag "Erstelle .creo-Dateisatz" verfügbar.
+To initiate the creation of a file set, simply right-click on a folder in the Explorer and the “Create .creo file set” entry will be available in the context menu.

 ## Bekannte Probleme / Known Problems
 Keine derzeit bekannten Probleme. / None known at this time.